OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-17.md

 ## Acts 17:25

-Nor is he served by human hands, as though he needed anything, since he himself gives to all people life and breath and all things.
+Nor is he served by human hands, as if he needed anything, since he himself provides everyone with life and breath and all things.

 ## Acts 17:26